As pet parents, we spend a lot of time determining what to feed our cats. But figuring out how much to feed a cat is just as important.

-Once you’ve determined how many calories your cat needs every day, you need to figure out how much food to feed a cat to provide those calories.
-Thankfully, manufacturers now have to list a food’s caloric content on the label.
-It will be written as kcal/kg and kcal/can (wet food) or kcal/cup (dry food).
-In nutrition circles, a kcal (kilocalorie) is the same as a calorie.
+Once you’ve determined how many calories your cat needs every day, you need to figure out how much of their food will provide those calories.
+Thankfully, manufacturers are required to list a food’s caloric content on the label.
+On wet food labels, it will be written as kcal/kg and kcal/can.
+On dry food, it will be written as kcal/cup.
+Don't be intimidated by the lingo; in nutrition circles, a kcal (kilocalorie) is the same as a calorie.

 Divide your cat’s caloric needs (kcal/day) by the food’s caloric content (kcal/can or cup).
-The answer will let you know how much wet food to feed a cat or how much dry food to feed a cat.
-To figure out how much food to feed a cat at each meal, simply divide the daily amount of food by the number of meals you plan to offer each day.
+The answer will let you know how much food your cat needs each day.
+To figure out how much food to feed at each meal, simply divide the daily amount of food by the number of meals you plan to offer each day.

-For example, let’s say your cat is 10 pounds and very active, and they are on a diet of Tiny Tiger Pate Chicken Recipe Grain-Free Wet Cat Food.
-According to the chart, your cat should consume 346 kcal/day.
+For example, let’s say your cat weighs 10 pounds and is very active.
+According to the chart above, your cat should consume 346 kcal/day.
+Now, imagine they are on a diet of Tiny Tiger Pate Chicken Recipe Grain-Free Wet Cat Food.
+Let's take a look at the label:

-Since the calorie content of the wet cat food is 95 kcal/can, you would determine how much wet food to feed your cat by dividing 346 kcal/day by 95 kcal/can.
+Since the calorie content of the wet cat food is 95 kcal/can, you would determine your cat's daily portion by dividing 346 kcal/day by 95 kcal/can.

 346 kcal/day ÷ 95 kcal/can = 3.64 cans of Tiny Tiger Pate Chicken Recipe Wet Cat Food per day.